JHUAPL/PACMANs/docs/milestone7_report.rst

 2. Will use numerical bifurcation computations with respect to the same parameters we used in the 4-box case to computer several one-parameter bifurcation diagrams in comparable operating regimes

-3. Will pinpoint the candidate tipping point bifurcations (turning points involving a stable and an unstable steady branch as well as possibly subcritical Hopf bifurcations where a stable focus loses stability “backwards” and an unstable limit cycle is born in the reverse direction.\ |image43|
+3. Will pinpoint the candidate tipping point bifurcations (turning points involving a stable and an unstable steady branch as well as possibly subcritical Hopf bifurcations where a stable focus loses stability “backwards” and an unstable limit cycle is born in the reverse direction.

 4. In the neighborhood of these candidate tipping points will include noise terms for deterministic evolution equations, and perform stochastic simulations from rich ensembles of initial conditions.